 Fireball Sorceress

-A classic mage build.
-It is visually satisfying and easy to understand, but it struggles with mana management and defending against fast enemies.
+The classic mage.
+Visually satisfying and easy to understand, but mana management and defense against fast enemies are real problems.

 Damage: High (Burst Area)